joedougherty/writing/the_generator_that_could_not_be.rst

 Here's the crux of it!
 When George said it can't be done, it's because you can always generate a new real using the power of brand_new_real().

+Here's how the reduction ad adsurdum goes:

+* Assume we *can* write a generator to produce all possible reals